Expanding coverage in regional Australia

 What is the Mobile Black Spot Program?

 The Federal Government’s Mobile Black Spot Program is one of the largest ever expansions of mobile coverage in regional and remote Australia.
+Areas which will receive new mobile network coverage have been announced in two rounds, the first in 2015 and the second in 2016.

 What the Mobile Black Spot Program